When JRMC built its new location in southwest Jamestown, it dreamed of the day it could eliminate miles on the journey to recovery.

 - Surgery: biopsies, lump removal and other specialized care

 - Wound & Hyperbaric Center: radiation burns, infected an/or difficult-to-heal wounds

 Is my oncologist going to see me?

-Roger Maris Cancer Center will send a core group of oncologists to JRMC at least twice per month.
+Roger Maris Cancer Center will send a core group of oncologists to JRMC weekly.
 These individuals will meet with patients regarding their care plan.

 How will I stay connected to my oncologist?